MicrosoftDocs/visualstudio-docs/docs/debugger/write-better-code-with-visual-studio.md

 A `try/catch` block has some performance cost, so you'll only want to use them when you really need them, that is, where (1) they might occur in the release version of the app, and where (2) the documentation for the method indicates that you should check for the exception (assuming the documentation is complete!).
 In many cases, you can handle an exception appropriately and the user will never need to know about it.

-Here is a couple of important tips for exception handling:
+Here are a couple of important tips for exception handling:

 * Avoid using an empty catch block, like `catch (Exception) {}`, which does not take appropriate action to expose or handle an error.
 An empty or ineffective catch block can hide exceptions and can make your code more difficult to debug instead of easier.